 I have put together a list of super fun Halloween Activities, that don’t actually involve Trick or Treating, but that still allows for candy and community spirit!
-So if you are looking for socially distant alternatives to Trick or Treating.. read on and be inspired.
-We are super excited by these activities and think that Halloween during the Coronavirus Pandemic will still be lots of fun!
+So if you are looking for alternatives to “just” Trick or Treating.. read on and be inspired.
+We are super excited by these activities and will make many of these an annual event for our family.

 Have a Window/ Wreath/ Porch Decorating Competition